p2made/p2vagrant/README.md

 Following are the steps taken to get to where I am.
 Because it's primarily for self-consumption explanations are little if any.

-I'm scripting the generation of Vagrantfiles, so you can have any Vagrantfile with...
+I'm scripting the generation of Vagrantfiles, with a symbolic link to the project folder, so you can have any Vagrantfile with...

 ```
-./provision/scripts/vg.sh n
+./vg n
 ```

 Where `n` is the step in this setup.

+**Note:** Moving or renaming `./provision/scripts/vg.sh` will break the symbolic link.
+You have been warned.

 All files you are directed to create are in...